| Age Group | Hypertension | No Hypertension | Total |

 “Based on the results of a clinical study where the iHealth® COVID-19 Antigen Rapid Test was compared to an FDA authorized molecular SARS-CoV-2 test, iHealth® COVID-19 Antigen Rapid Test correctly identified 94.3% of positive specimens and 98.1% of negative specimens.”
 In October 2022, 83.8 people per 100k in Multnomah County with Covid-19.

-Step 4: Define our question’s probability statement using the probability statements with assigned values
+Step 4 & 5: Define our question’s probability statement using the probability statements with assigned values and calculate

 How accurate is rapid testing for COVID-19?